marcdavoli/vpa-rollout-controller/README.md

 - Read and Patch the Target workload resources (Deployments, StatefulSets, DaemonSets, etc.)
 - List and Read Pods

 ### Usage

-TBD

-## TO DO
-- make install/deploy to run into kubectl context

 ## CLI Flags